God grant me the serenity to accept the things I cannot change;

 “It is frequently stipulated that as long as a higher power is ‘greater’ than the individual, then the only conditions are that it should also be loving and caring, and able to relieve the individual of their alcoholism.”

 Another slogan of Twelve-step programs is: Easy does it.
 Or proceed slowly, carefully, and deliberately, calm down, or handle with care.
 Keep it simple is yet more wisdom.
-Don’t over-complicate matters, especially to your disadvantage.
+Don’t over-complicate matters.
 Here’s another Twelve-Step catchphrase: Progress not perfection.

 This too shall pass, is a reminder that whatever difficulties you’re having, they will pass away, as they always have, and always will.
 This is just the impermanent nature of all of life, positive and negative.